paraswaykole/slashbase/README.md

 - **Cloud based**: Setup on your server.
 Works in browser.
 - **Easy to use**: with minimal interface it is simple to use.
 - **Collaborative**: Works with your teams.
 Easy sharing queries within team.
-- **Database Support**: Supports two types of databases: PostgreSQL and MongoDB.
+- **Database Support**: Works with two types of databases: PostgreSQL and MongoDB.

 ## Installation